yoursixinc/webhook-example-healthmonitor/README.md

 To deploy the stack, you need a VPS, EC2, Azure VM or similar machine with:

-* A routable IPv4 address
+* A publicly routable IP address
 * An FQDN pointed to it
 * Ports TCP 443 and TCP 80 open